 - Cross-cultural communication

 - Leading across cultural boundaries

-- Firm resources: competitiveness and growth & Competitive dynamics
+- Firm competitiveness and investing abroad

-- Global Integration and Multilateral organisations
+- Global competition and collaboration

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.